-With the city of Bethlehem crawling with people, customary guestrooms filled to capacity and Mary’s delivery close at hand, the Tower of the Flock that she and Joseph passed entering Bethlehem may have been their only hope for shelter and seclusion.
+With the city of Bethlehem crawling with people, guestrooms filled to capacity and Mary’s delivery close at hand, the tower of the flock that she and Joseph passed entering Bethlehem may have been their only hope for shelter and seclusion.
 It is plausible this was the first place the shepherds would look after receiving the Good News.

 The shepherds immediately grasped the implications of the angel’s announcement.
 They knew Messiah had to be a descendant of King David in fulfillment of the Davidic Covenant.
 Mary and Joseph’s presence in Bethlehem as a result of the census imposed by Caesar Augustus confirmed His lineage (Lk.
 2:4).

 The shepherds would have known the sign Isaiah gave to identify the promised Messiah.
 No doubt, Mary and Joseph confirmed the sign by informing the shepherds about Gabriel’s announcement to Mary nine months earlier (Isa.7:14 cf. Mt.
 1:22-23).

 Expectantly awaiting fulfillment of Micah’s prophecy, the temple shepherds would have been informed about the foretold location of Messiah’s birth.

 From all indications, they knew where to find Him.
-This can be inferred by their response, “Let us now go to Bethlehem and see this thing that has come to pass, which the Lord has made known to us” (v.
-15).
+This can be inferred by their response (Lk.
+2:15).

-After finding Mary, Joseph and the infant lying in a feeding trough we are told, “Now when they had seen Him, they made widely known the saying which was told them concerning this Child” (vv.
+After finding Mary, Joseph and the newborn lying in a feeding trough we are told, “Now when they had seen Him, they made widely known the saying which was told them concerning this Child” (vv.
 17-18).

 The shepherds’ actions demonstrate that they understood the significance of the circumstances.

-• The newborn infant the shepherds was a descendant of King David.
+- The newborn was a descendant of King David.

-• The newborn infant was born of a virgin.
+- The newborn was born of a virgin.

-• The newborn infant was born in the environs of Bethlehem.
+- The newborn was born in the environs of Bethlehem.

-• The newborn infant was God Incarnate—the promised Messiah!
+- The newborn was God Incarnate—the promised Messiah.